loudove/f90tw/README.md

 f90tw project provides fortran wrappers for a limitted subset of the [boost](https://www.boost.org/) and [google](https://github.com/google/googletest) test frameworks functionality.
 At the same time, offers a rather simple mechanism for setting up and managing test suites in fortran projects.
 All the way down, f90tw implementation follows a preprocessor-based approach.
 The motivation was to utilize already available test frameworks and assertions implementation with minimal effort.

-## Status

-The project is under development and further testing is needed.

 ## Build

 You will need to obtain the repository from github and follow the usual cmake build steps.
 It is assumed that a) c/c++ and fortran compilers are available and, b) you have installed boost and gtest packages.
 In short, [clone](https://github.com/git-guides/git-clone) the project from github, enter the project's directory and issue the usual [cmake](https://cmake.org/documentation/) build commands.
 On linux boxes, the flow of commands looks like: